-Management is taking necessary measures to ensure sustainability of the Bank's operations and support its customers and employees, such as:
+There has been no significant impact on the Bank's operations neither Bank has any significant exposure to underlying countries or individuals that are under sanctions.
+Management is continuously taking necessary measures to ensure sustainability of the Bank's operations and support its customers and employees, such as:

-- Delay in repayment of debtors' obligations (moratorium) in accordance with the regulations of the National Bank of Serbia - continuous improvement of digital banking application in terms of new possibilities of digital banking, such as conducting transactions and processing the Bank's credit products in a completely digital way - online trainings and trainings for employees on-line business communication between employees - raising employee's awareness of Cyber risks - strict monitoring of system performance - responsible cost management - keeping the bank fully operational, while preserving the safety and health of employees and clients.
+- improvement of digital banking application in terms of new possibilities of digital banking, such as conducting transactions and processing the Bank's credit products in a completely digital way - online trainings and trainings for employees - raising employee's awareness of Cyber risks - strict monitoring of system performance - responsible cost management - keeping the bank fully operational, while preserving the safety and health of employees and clients.